LimeChain/anchor-coverage-dwarf/README.md

-# anchor-coverage
+# solana-coverage

-A fork wrapper around [`anchor test`] for computing test code coverage.
+A tool for computing test code coverage of Solana programs.

 ## Steps to use

-1. Add the following to `[profile.release]` section of your Anchor project's root Cargo.toml:
+1. Add the following to `[profile.release]` section of your Solana program's Cargo.toml:

    ```toml
    debug = true